Tanwey/ground-sentence-video/README.md

 ## Evaluation
 Evaluation of a trained model on the test set can be done using `evaluate.py`.
-You can run the following command to get the valid arguments:
+You can run the following command to get the command-line arguments:

 ```sh
 python evaluate.py --help